Aggressive Dog Rehab

 - If your dog has their own furniture.

-- If your dog has a place at the dinner table.
+- Your dog has a place at the dinner table.

-- If you put boots on your dog to go out in the snow to use the bathroom.
+- Boots are put on your dog to go out in the snow to use the bathroom.

-- If your dog has a sweater vest for every day of the week.
+- The dog has a sweater vest for every day of the week.

-- If you paint your dog’s toenails other than just for fun.
+- Your paint your dog’s toenails other than just for fun.

 Basically … If you are not willing to treat your dog, like a dog and not a human … then DO NOT WASTE YOUR TIME CALLING … We will not accept your dog into our rehabilitation program.
 No matter how much progress we can make with your dog … if your not willing to change, then your are wasting your time and money.